ArtificialOwl/daita.github.com/_posts/2019-07-01-social-alpha-2.md

 ### On the way to alpha 2.1

-Now, more features are available on the back-end of the app, however we're missing a Vue developer to work on the front-end.

-[Juliushaertl](https://github.com/juliushaertl) made most of the current structure, but he have no time left to work on this part of Nextcloud
+Now, more features are available on the back-end of the app, however would need Javascript-Vue work to implement the front-end features!
+Two of the developers who contributed, [Juliushaertl](https://github.com/juliushaertl) who made most of the current structure, and [VioloncelloCH](https://github.com/violoncelloCH) who more recently integrated some of the latest features, haven't had much time lately and won't soon.
-[VioloncelloCH](https://github.com/violoncelloCH) integrated some of the last feature, but he does not have enough time this summer to spent on IT project

 I, personally, consider the Social App as a major step on our way to decentralize Internet; this is the reason **I am asking the community to help us making Nextcloud a better piece of the fediverse**.

 **Who are we looking for:**

-- Vue enthusiastic (basic knowledge, does not need to be a master)
+- Vue enthusiastic (basic knowledge, no need to be a master)
-- Basic PHP knowledge would be nice.
+- Basic PHP knowledge would be nice, but we'll make it work

 **What needs to be done:**

 - Few [small] bugs to be fixed on the current front-end
-- Adding new simple features (displays attachments, conversations, ...)
+- Adding new simple features (displays attachments (pictures!!!), conversations, ...)
 - Making more complex features (upload attachments, displays notification, ...)
 - All the work will be based on the existing Vue framework

+Want to help?
+Set up a [Nextcloud developer environment](https://docs.nextcloud.com/server/16/developer_manual/app/) and [fork the Social app repository!](https://docs.nextcloud.com/server/16/developer_manual/app/) Then you can look at the [to develop-tag](https://github.com/nextcloud/social/issues?q=is%3Aissue+is%3Aopen+label%3A%221.+to+develop%22) or [the enhancements](https://github.com/nextcloud/social/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).
+Do a pull request and I'll be happy to review and help guide it in!

 ## Changelog